RocketChat/handbook/departments/security/README.md

 The same process as Closed Source Vulnerabilities, except:

-1. phrase the PullRequests in a non-sensitive and technology-focussed way that explains what was changed
+1. Phrase the PullRequests in a non-sensitive and technology-focussed way that explains what was changed
-2. do not include keywords like "XSS", "hacker", "exploit" in the PR
+2. Do not include keywords like "XSS", "hacker", "exploit" in the PR
 3. The merged PR will show in the release notes in GitHub (this happens automatically)

 ## Pentesting (internal)